 Revenues-The Company's revenue recognition policies are designed to recognize revenues at the time services are performed.
 For certain revenue types, because of the timing of billing and the receipt of cash versus the timing of performing services, certain accounting estimates are utilized.
 Residential and commercial pest control services are primarily recurring in nature on a monthly, bi-monthly or quarterly basis, while certain types of commercial customers may receive multiple treatments within a given month.
 In general, pest control customers sign an initial one-year contract, and revenues are recognized at the time services are performed.
 For pest control customers, the Company offers a discount for those customers who prepay for a full year of services.
 The Company defers recognition of these advance payments and recognizes the revenue as the services are rendered.
 The Company classifies the discounts related to the advance payments as a reduction in revenues.
-Termite baiting revenues are recognized based on the delivery of the individual units of accounting.
-At the inception of a new baiting services contract upon quality control review of the installation, the Company recognizes revenue for the delivery of the monitoring stations, initial directed liquid termiticide treatment and installation of the monitoring services.
-The amount deferred is the fair value of monitoring services to be rendered after the initial service.
-Fair values are generally established based on the prices charged when sold separately by the Company.
+Termite baiting revenues are recognized based on the delivery of the individual units of accounting stations, initial directed liquid termiticide treatment and installation of the monitoring services.
 The amount deferred for the undelivered monitoring element is then recognized as income on a straight-line basis over the remaining contract term, which results in recognition of revenue in a pattern that approximates the timing of performing monitoring visits.
-Baiting renewal revenue is deferred and recognized over the annual contract period on a straight-line basis that approximates the timing of performing the required monitoring visits.